By Roy Burner - Minister of the Gospel

 Jedediah Morse stated: Whenever the pillars of Christianity shall be overthrown, our present forms of government, and all the blessings, which flow from them, must fall with them.
 Patrick Henry: It cannot be emphasized too strongly or too often that this great Nation was founded not by religionists, but by Christians; not on religions, but on the gospel of Jesus Christ.

 Daniel Webster: Moral habits cannot be safety trusted on any other foundation than religious principle, nor any government be secure which is not supported by moral habits.
 If truth is not promulgated, error will be.
 If the power of the Gospel is not felt throughout the length and breath of the land, anarchy and misrule, degradation and misery, corruption and darkness will reign without mitigation or end.

 A famous 19th century French statesman, and historian, traveled to America to discover the reasons for the incredible success of this new nation.
 His finding was: Not until I went into the churches of America and heard her pulpits flame with righteousness did I understand the secret of her genius and power.

 His statement revealed that Christianity unveiled was the factor that made America great!
-It took the power of the Gospel being promulgated to oppose the ungodliness of man from setting in.
+It took the power of the Gospel being promulgated to oppose the ungodliness of man.
 It still takes the power of the Gospel to make any nation truly great!
 Many once godly nations are experiencing the results of failing to uphold and stand true to the Word of God.